GluuFederation/docs-ce-prod/docs/source/operation/cleanup.md

-# Clean up server
+# Server clean up

 ## Overview
-The Gluu Server has a built-in service to clean up unused or expired files.
-It runs out-of-the-box, but has several customizable properties.
+The Gluu Server has a built-in service to remove unused and expired files.
+It runs out-of-the-box, but has several customizable properties as detailed below.

 ## Properties